 Prevention and Reporting of Fraud, Waste and Abuse at Yale Medicine

-The YM Compliance program and YM Compliance policies protect faculty and staff who in good faith report potential YM Compliance Incidents from retaliation, retribution, or harassment.
+The YM Compliance program and YM Compliance policies protect workforce who in good faith report potential YM Compliance Incidents from retaliation, retribution, or harassment.
 YM, engages in specific compliance efforts to detect and prevent fraud, waste, and abuse in health care activities.
 These compliance efforts include annual trainings, trainings on an as-needed basis, medical billing compliance audits, the 24-hour confidential hotline maintained by an outside firm for reporting compliance concerns, and a comprehensive YM Compliance program.

-YM provides several methods of communication for faculty and staff to report issues of non-compliance and suspected fraud, waste, abuse, including use of the Yale University Hotline, which provides a confidential and anonymous mechanism for reporting compliance concerns.
-Faculty and staff are strongly encouraged to report concerns about violations of law or Yale policy and to report YM Compliance Incidents to the YM Compliance Office.
+YM provides several methods of communication for workforce to report issues of non-compliance and suspected fraud, waste, abuse, including use of the Yale University Hotline, which provides a confidential and anonymous mechanism for reporting compliance concerns.
+Workforce is strongly encouraged to report concerns about violations of law or Yale policy and to report YM Compliance Incidents to the YM Compliance Office.
 Reporting channels available include:

+Report your concern to Yale Medicine Compliance Department directly or through the incident reporting tool located on the Yale Medicine Compliance Website.

 Speak with your supervisor or manager in your department.

 Report the concern to an appropriate University office, such as Human Resources, University Audit and Advisory or the Office of the Senior Vice President and General Counsel.